Apply to a Nursing Scholarship

-As our nation's critical shortage of qualified healthcare professionals continues to worsen, many organizations have created nursing scholarships to encourage talented students to pursue a rewarding career in medicine.
+As our nation’s critical shortage of qualified healthcare professionals continues to worsen, many organizations have created nursing scholarships to encourage talented students to pursue a higher learning and rewarding career in medicine.

 Since 55% of the current RN workforce is aged 50 or older, it’s expected that the massive retirement and increased demand for healthcare services from the baby boomer population will create a dire lack of nursing professionals to deliver quality patient care.
 In fact, the BLS predicts that the total number of job openings for registered nurses will grow to 1.05 million by 2022!

 If you want to turn your caring nature and passion for health into an in-demand career helping thousands of patients across the lifespan, below are 20 of the best scholarships offered to undergraduate and graduate nursing students.

 Deadline: June 1st

 Annually, the American Assembly for Men in Nursing (AAMN) Foundation hosts the Student Nurse Essay Contest to award $500 to undergraduate and $1,000 to graduate male students who are enrolled in an accredited nursing program in the United States.
 Qualified candidates must be current members of the AAMN, have completed at least one academic term of nursing coursework, showcase satisfactory academic standing, submit at least one electronic letter of recommendation, and be involved in nursing organizations.
 Participants will be asked to write a 500-word essay describing the characteristics and qualities that men in nursing should possess.

 Philadelphia, PA 19101